Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/alternatives/_index.en.md

 ### saveButton

-Determines whether the "Lagre"-button is displayed when a group element is in editing mode.
-The default behaviour if the parameter is not set is for the "Lagre"-button to be displayed.
+Determines whether the "Save" button is displayed when a group element is in editing mode.
+The default behaviour if the parameter is not set is for the "Save" button to be displayed.
-If you have set `"mode": "showAll"`, the "Lagre"-button is always hidden, since you in this mode do not have the oppurtunity to close the editing area for the group-element.
+If you have set `"mode": "showAll"`, the "Save" button is always hidden, since in this mode you do not have the opportunity to close the editing area for the group-element.
 The data is still saved.

 ### deleteButton